mosip/documentation/docs/Architecture.md

 MOSIP is built on the following architecture principles

-* MOSIP must not use proprietary or commercial license frameworks.
+* MOSIP must **not use proprietary** or commercial license frameworks.
 Where deemed essential, such components must be encapsulated to enable their replacement if necessary (to avoid vendor lock-in)
-* MOSIP must use open standards to expose it’s functionality (to avoid technology lock-in)
+* MOSIP must use **open standards** to expose it’s functionality (to avoid technology lock-in)
-* Each MOSIP component must be independently scalable (scale out) to meet varying load requirements
+* Each MOSIP component must be independently **scalable** (scale out) to meet varying load requirements
-* MOSIP must use commodity computing hardware & software to build the platform
+* MOSIP must use **commodity computing hardware** & software to build the platform
-* Data must be encrypted in-flight and at-rest.
+* Data must be **encrypted** in-flight and at-rest.
 All requests must be authenticated and authorized.
 Privacy of Identity Data is an absolute must in MOSIP
-* MOSIP must follow platform based approach so that all common features are abstracted as reusable components and frameworks into a common layer
+* MOSIP must follow **platform based approach** so that all common features are abstracted as reusable components and frameworks into a common layer
-* MOSIP must follow API first approach and expose the business functions as RESTful services
+* MOSIP must follow **API first** approach and expose the business functions as RESTful services
-* MOSIP must follow the following manageability principles – Auditability & monitor ability of every event in the system, testability of every feature of the platform & easy upgrade ability of the platform
+* MOSIP must follow the following manageability principles – **Auditability** & monitor ability of every event in the system, testability of every feature of the platform & easy upgrade ability of the platform
-* MOSIP components must be loosely coupled so that they can be composed to build the identity solution as per the requirements of a country
+* MOSIP components must be **loosely coupled** so that they can be composed to build the identity solution as per the requirements of a country
-* MOSIP must support i18n capability
+* MOSIP must support **i18n** capability
-* All modules of MOSIP should be resilient such that the solution as a whole is fault tolerant
+* All modules of MOSIP should be resilient such that the solution as a whole is **fault tolerant**
-* The key sub-systems of MOSIP should be designed for extensibility.
+* The key sub-systems of MOSIP should be designed for **extensibility**.
 For example, if an external system has to be integrated for fingerprint data, it should be easy to do so

 The key design aspects considered for MOSIP are